 What shall we say then?
 Are we to continue in sin so that grace may increase?

 Your sinning will never affect God’s love for you, but it will surely affect you.
-Sin is destructive.
-It will hurt you and those you love.
-It is not God’s will for you to destroy your health and your home through destructive choices, and this is why he gives us his grace – so that we may be empowered to say no to those sorts of temptations and live whole and godly lives (Tit.
+Sin is destructive (Rom.
+6:23).
+It is not God’s will for you to destroy yourself through sinful choices.
+God gives his grace so that we may enjoy whole and godly lives (Tit.
 2:11–12).

 May it never be!
 How shall we who died to sin still live in it?